phi-fell/carefree_leveling/README.md

 ## Installation and Use

-REQUIRES OPENMW 0.48 OR HIGHER, GET THE RELEASE CANDIDATE [HERE](https://openmw.org/2022/openmw-0-48-0-is-now-in-rc-phase/)
+REQUIRES OPENMW 0.48 OR HIGHER

 REQUIRES A FRESH SAVE TO WORK.
 The scripts should just ignore old saves (though you will get a message about missing data).